bareos/bareos/docs/manuals/source/DeveloperGuide/pluginAPI.rst

 setFileAttributes(bpContext \*ctx, struct restore_pkt \*rp)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is call not yet implemented.
 Called for a command plugin.

 See the definition of **restore_pkt** in the above section.